hopppe/travel-split2/PRIVACY_POLICY.md

-# Privacy Policy for Split Pro
+# Privacy Policy for EquiSplit

 **Last updated: June 23, 2025**

 ## Introduction

-Split Pro ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application Split Pro (the "App").
+EquiSplit ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application EquiSplit (the "App").

 By using our App, you agree to the collection and use of information in accordance with this Privacy Policy.